smartbch/smartbch/README.md

-# moeing-chain
+# SmartBCH Chain
-Moeing chain is an EVM&amp;Web3 compatible sidechain for Bitcoin Cash
+SmartBCH chain is an EVM&amp;Web3 compatible sidechain for Bitcoin Cash